MR-ant1/Proyecto-Logica-JS/README.md

 ### POTENTIAL IMPROVEMENTS :heavy_check_mark:

-After many tries of reformulate the function to implement a bucle which combines al prices between them, the final method used to calculate the cheapest price has been by weighted average that use each kind of Empanada's relative cost (basing on each price) as a way to solve the combinations discounts with no matter which combinations.
+After many tries of reformulate the function and implementing a bucle which combines al prices between them, the final method used to calculate the cheapest price has been by weighted average that use each kind of Empanada's relative cost (basing on each price) as a way to "avoid" bucle and get the mixed Empanadas discounts with no matter which combinations.

 ### ACKNOWLEDGMENTS :raised_hands: